Minor-Universal Graph for Graphs on Surfaces: Introduction

+Following the observation used by Robertson et al.~\cite{RST94} for planar graphs, \cref{th:main} readily extends to graphs on any surface with multiedges and loops.
+Indeed, by subdividing each edge of the input graph $G$ twice, we obtain a simple graph that contains $G$ as a minor, is embeddable on $\mS$, and has $m = |V(G)| + 2|E(G)|$ vertices.
+The resulting graph is therefore a minor of $\sU_{m,\mS}$, and so is $G$.
+Furthermore, the result extends to induced minor containment, since our graph $\sU_{n,\mS}$ has maximum degree at most\footnote{Obviously, we could make the graph sub-cubic by blowing up each vertex by a cycle of length its degree, increasing by a factor at most~$6$ the number of vertices of $\sU_{n,\mS}$.}~$6$.
+Thus, subdividing each edge yields a graph that contains every $n$-vertex graph embeddable on $\mS$ as an induced minor, with asymptotically the same number of vertices.

-Our proof is constructive.
-The minor-universal $\sU_{n,\mS}$, as well as the witness of the minor in $\sU_{n,\mS}$, can be constructed in polynomial time.
-Interestingly, along the way, it gives an alternative and self-contained proof of~\cite{RST94} for the minor-universal grid of planar graphs.
+Our proof is constructive: both the minor-universal graph $\sU_{n,\mS}$ and the minor witness in $\sU_{n,\mS}$ can be constructed in polynomial time.
+As a byproduct, our approach provides an alternative, self-contained proof for the minor-universal grid construction for planar graphs from~\cite{RST94}, without relying on Whitney's Theorem (see \cref{prop:altRST}).